stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

 ## Evaluating the Retreival

 It may also be instructive to look at the accuracy of retrieval.
-There are multiple ways to do this.
-Often, we can just check whether the rertieved passages contain the answer.
+While there are multiple ways to do this, we can simply check whether the retrieved passages contain the answer.

-That said, since our dev set includes the gold titles that should be retrieved, we can just use these here.
+We can make use of our dev set which includes the gold titles that should be retrieved.

 ```python
 def gold_passages_retrieved(example, pred, trace=None):